 Best Credit Cards for Spending in U.S. Supermarkets

-If you’re serious about getting the most cash back from your grocery shopping, the 6% the Blue Cash Preferred card offers is going to be extremely hard to beat.
-Though this card does carry a $95 annual fee, you’ll make that money back — and then some — if you’re a regular shopper at U.S. supermarkets like Safeway, Sprouts and Trader Joe’s.
+If you’re serious about getting the most cash back from your U.S. supermarket spending, the 6% the card_name offers is going to be extremely hard to beat.
+Though this card does carry a $0 intro annual fee for the first year, then $95 (see rates and fees), you’ll make that money back — and then some — if you’re a regular shopper at U.S. supermarkets such as Safeway, Sprouts and Trader Joe’s.

-The cap for annual spending on the 6% cash back reward is $6,000.
+The cap for annual spending on the 6% cash back reward is $6,000 in purchases.
 If you spend an average of $500 per month, you’ll earn $360 in a year.
 Once you’ve crossed the $6,000 threshold, rewards drop to 1% on grocery purchases.

-This card also offers 6% cash back on streaming subscriptions as well as 3% on gas and transit.
+This card also offers 6% cash back on select U.S. streaming subscriptions as well as 3% on U.S. gas and transit.
+Cash Back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 You can read Team Clark’s full review of the Blue Cash Preferred here.
+Terms apply.

-Other Cards to Consider: If you’re a Whole Foods shopper, you may want to consider the Amazon Prime Rewards Visa Signature Card.
-Purchases at Whole Foods with this card are eligible for 5% cash back if you’re an Amazon Prime member.
+Other Cards To Consider: If you’re a Whole Foods shopper, you may want to consider the Amazon Prime Rewards Visa Signature Card.
+Purchases at Whole Foods made with this card are eligible for unlimited 5% cash back if you’re an Amazon Prime member.

-Another card worth considering is the Blue Cash Everyday from American Express.
-It carries a similar name to the Preferred card recommended above, but there’s no annual fee.
-However, instead of getting 6% cash back for purchases at U.S. supermarkets, you’ll earn just 3%.
+Another card worth considering is the card_name.
+It carries a similar name to the Preferred card recommended above, but there’s no annual fee (see rates and fees).
+However, instead of getting 6% cash back for purchases at U.S. supermarkets, you’ll earn just 3% on up to $6,000 in purchases per year (then 1%).
+Terms apply.

 Best Credit Cards for Spending in Superstores